aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to PPS within C++ Applications" h2="Convert MD to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MD to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MD to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MD to PPS</h2>

+C++ developers often need to integrate MD to PPS conversion feature inside their applications.
+MD (Markdown) is a lightweight markup language that is used to format plain text documents.
+It is used to create webpages, documents, and other forms of text documents.
+PPS (PowerPoint Show) is a presentation format used by Microsoft PowerPoint.
+It is used to create slideshows and presentations.
+Converting MD to PPS allows users to create presentations from Markdown documents.

+<h2>How Aspose.Total Helps for MD to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert documents, spreadsheets, and presentations.
+It includes APIs for PDF, Slides, and Words.
+Aspose.PDF for C++ can be used to export MD to PPTX.
+Aspose.Slides for C++ can be used to convert PPTX to PPS.
+Both APIs are included in the Aspose.Total for C++ package.

+Using Aspose.Total for C++, developers can easily integrate MD to PPS conversion feature inside their C++ applications.
+The APIs are easy to use and provide a wide range of features.
+They are also highly reliable and secure.
+Aspose.Total for C++ is a great choice for developers who need to add MD to PPS conversion feature inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}